-This publication is part of a series of catalogues published in the context of the exhibitions organised by the EESC.
+This leaflet is part of a series of publications published in the context of the cultural events organised by the EESC.